Marianne Cope: Molokai

-In November 1888, Cope moved to Kalaupapa.
+In November 1888, Marianne moved to the "Charles R Bishop Home for Unprotected Leper Girls and Women" on Kalaupapa.
 She cared for the dying Father Damien, SS.CC., who was already known internationally for his work in the leper colony and began to take over his burdens.
 She had met him shortly after her arrival in Hawaii.

-When Father Damien died on April 15, 1889, the government officially gave Cope a charge for the care of the boys of Kalaupapa and her current role in caring for the colony's female residents.
-A prominent local businessman, Henry Perrine Baldwin, donated money for the new home.
-Cope and two assistants, Sister Leopoldina Burns and Sister Vincentia McCormick, opened and ran a new girls' school, which she named in Baldwin's honor.
+In 1879, Father Damien had established a home at Kalawao for boys and elderly men.
+Most of the work of the home fell to Joseph Dutton.
+When Damien died on April 15, 1889, the government officially gave Mother Marianne charge of care of the boys along with her current role in caring for the colony's female residents.
+The Board of Health provided a horse and carriage for the sisters to use in traveling between Kalaupapa and Kalawao.
+The sisters generally supervised the domestic operations.
+In 1892, a prominent local businessman, Henry Perrine Baldwin, donated money for the new home, which was named after him.
 A community of Religious Brothers was sought to come and care for the boys.
-After the arrival of four Brothers of the Sacred Heart in 1895, Cope withdrew the Sisters to the Bishop Home for leprous women and girls.
+After the arrival of four Brothers of the Sacred Heart in 1895, Mother Marianne withdrew the Sisters to the Bishop Home for leprous women and girls.
 Joseph Dutton was given charge of Baldwin House by the government.

 Death

-Cope died on August 9, 1918, due to natural causes.
+Marianne Cope died of natural causes on August 9, 1918.
 She was buried on the grounds of the Bishop Home.
 In 2005, her remains were brought to Syracuse for reinterment at her motherhouse.
 In 2014, her remains were returned to Honolulu and are enshrined at the Cathedral Basilica of Our Lady of Peace.